 b.
-Suggested Initiatives to be Implemented around the Site Area
+Initiatives to be Implemented around the Site Area

 Timeslots for Business Deliveries Scheduled business deliveries and pick-ups within time slots can mitigate the impact of parked vehicles along high street.
 Expansion of Traffic Monitoring The ability to view traffic conditions is vital to successful traffic management.
 Expanded CCTV coverage is necessary to cover blind spots that will become important traffic corridors.
 Traffic Signal Control System Signal and pavement changes mean that the SCOOT system will need to be updated, recalibrated, and potentially expanded to accommodate growing traffic volumes and ensure efficient traffic flow within Strood.
-Parking Guidance Parking guidance could be enhanced to reduce circling and maximise parking assets through technology (parking rental platforms, parking sensors, cashless payments, and better wayfinding).
+Parking Guidance Parking guidance could be enhanced to reduce circling and maximise parking assets through technology (parking rental platforms, parking sensors, cashless payments, better wayfinding).
 Electric Charging Points Electric charging points should be provided around the area for hybrid and electric vehicles (low or zero emission) to help maintain high air quality.
-Junction Conversion of Esplanade to a one-way relief road.
-Modifications Signalising the Knight Road / Access junction, or banning right-turning traffic.
-Removal of pavements and relocation of pedestrian access to convert Access Road leading to Knight Road into a two lane roadway.
-Operating Right-out only at the High Street / Canal Road / Esplanade junction.
-Car Club Schemes The introduction of car club schemes to minimise the amount of parking provision at the development site c.
-Suggested Site Specific Strategies
+Junction Modifications Conversion of Esplanade to a one-way relief road.
+Signalising the Knight Road / Access intersection, or banning right-turning traffic.
+Removal of sidewalks and relocation of pedestrian access to convert Access Road leading to Knight Road into a two lane roadway.
+Operating Right-out only at the High Street / Canal Road / Esplanade intersection.
+Car club Schemes The introduction of car club schemes to minimise the amount of parking provision at the development site c.
+Site Specific Strategies

-Access and Car Parking Location Vehicular access to the Riverside development can be divided so that the western section of Riverside and Kingswear Gardens are accessed via the High Street and the eastern section of Riverside is accessed via Commissioner's Road.
-This will prevent commuters from Medway City Estate from 'rat-running' through the development site, thereby limiting impacts to the High Street / Canal Road / Esplanade intersection.
+Parking Design Dividing parking access at the main development will prevent commuters from Medway City Estate from 'rat-running' through the development site thereby limiting impacts to the high street / canal road / esplanade intersection.
 Further Traffic Data Analysis Further Origin Destination data should be reviewed for all trip types to ensure a thorough analysis.
 The proximity of the potential development to local amenities may see the proportion of car or van trips reduced due to journeys made on foot; ultimately lowering the expected number of additional vehicles and impact on the network.
-Cycle Share Scheme An agreed cycle share scheme can be established with bicycle parking stations in visible public locations at the former Civic Centre and Riverside sites.